-R-34.
+R-37.
 Interim Measures

-- (a) The arbitrator may take whatever interim measures he or she deems necessary, including injunctive relief and measures for the protection or conservation of property and disposition of perishable goods. - (b) Such interim measures may take the form of an interim award, and the arbitrator may require security for the costs of such measures. - (c) A request for interim measures addressed by a party to a judicial authority shall not be deemed incompatible with the agreement to arbitrate or a waiver of the right to arbitrate. - The Optional Rules may be found below.
+- (a) The arbitrator may take whatever interim measures he or she deems necessary, including injunctive relief and measures for the protection or conservation of property and disposition of perishable goods. - (b) Such interim measures may take the form of an interim award, and the arbitrator may require security for the costs of such measures. - (c) A request for interim measures addressed by a party to a judicial authority shall not be deemed incompatible with the agreement to arbitrate or a waiver of the right to arbitrate.